This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 After filling up and completing your visa application form, you will need to pay your visa application fee.
 If you download the form to print and bring it to the Visa Application Centre, payment can be made at the time of your submission.

-Please note that you will have to pay the visa fee at the Visa Application Centre in cash or by using credit cards or demand drafts.
+Please note that you must pay the visa fee at the Visa Application Centre in cash or by using credit cards or demand drafts.

 Step 3: Submit the visa application form

 After filling up and completing your visa application form, you can drop it off at the visa application centre without the need to book any prior appointment.

-You can make submission of the completed visa application form at the Visa Application Centre either in person or by your representative.
+You can submit the completed application form at the Visa Application Centre in person or by your representative.
 On the day of submission, the applicants will be required to undergo the following requirements:

 - a token is issued to the applicant or their representative (at a few centres, wherever applicable), after which they can proceed to the submission officer’s desk.

 - bring the visa application form duly filled and signed along with coloured photocopies of your Passport Bio & Last page, a recent passport-size photograph, confirmed return / onward Emirates ticket and other supporting documents as per eligibility criteria.

-- your original passport for verification should have a minimum of two (2) blank pages.
+- your original passport for verification should have at least two (2) blank pages.

 - the passport should be valid for six (6) months from the date of travel

 - visa fees can be paid by cash/credit card/demand draft.
 Upon payment, collect the original Invoice cum receipt (ICR) copy from the cash counter.

-- after submission, your visa will be delivered to you within 2-3 working days on the email ID mentioned in the Visa application form.
+- after submission, your visa will be delivered within 2-3 working days on the email ID mentioned in the Visa application form.

 You can check the VFS Visa Application Centres’ working hours in different states of India from here.